 Center for International Business Education and Research (CIBER)

-The George Washington University CIBER promotes the nation’s capacity for international understanding and economic enterprise related to the theme of Institutions, the State and Development in International Business (IB).
+The George Washington University CIBER promotes the nation’s capacity for international understanding and economic enterprise related to the theme of Institutions, Policies, and Development in International Business (IB).
 This theme draws on strong faculty capabilities across a range of disciplines, as well as university-wide interests in promoting economic development through scholarship, education, and outreach to the business, academic, and policy communities.
 GW-CIBER also serves as a national and regional resource supporting business language instruction, with a focus on less-commonly taught languages, in order to increase future professionals’ abilities to communicate in the language of commerce.

 Leveraging GW’s Unique Strengths